A scalable and real-time neural decoder for topological quantum codes: Methods

 For evaluating on shots of a single length $n$ cycles, of which a fraction $E(n)$ are incorrectly decoded, we compute $\mathrm{LER} = {1 \over 2} (1 - \sqrt[n]{1-2E(n)})$.
 For the experimental data, with test data of various durations, we fit a straight line to the log fidelities following \cite{Willow}.

-A cycle is defined here to involve the measurement of the stabilizers in both bases, so for the Bell-flagged colour code this involves measuring all the stabilizer and flag qubits twice (for X and Z basis sequentially, Fig \ref{fig:color-code-circuits}).
-Therefore with the same clock-speed a cycle in the colour code will take about twice as long as for the surface code.
-This is an approximation, as the readout circuits are different, for instance associating each stabilizer with 3 data qubits in the colour code and 4 in the surface code (Fig \ref{fig:readout-circuits}).
+A cycle is defined here to involve the measurement of the stabilizers in both bases, so for the Bell-flagged colour code this involves measuring all the stabilizer and flag qubits twice (for X and Z basis sequentially, \cref{fig:color-code-circuits}).
+Therefore with the same clock-speed a cycle in the colour code will take about twice as long as for the surface code or the superdense colour code.
+This is an approximation, as the readout circuits are different, for instance associating each stabilizer with 3 data qubits in the colour code and 4 in the surface code (\cref{fig:readout-circuits}).

 We measure the accuracy of the decoders on a fixed, held-out dataset of examples from Stim.
 These datasets were only used for final evaluation of the selected model of each configuration.
 Since higher code-distance decoders have lower error rates, we require larger test sets to accurately estimate the error rates.
-The number of samples used for each code distance for each code is shown in Table~\ref{tab:num_samples}.
+The number of samples used for each code distance for each code is shown in \cref{tab:num_samples}.
 We used independent large benchmarking datasets of the same sizes to compare between models trained with different hyperparameters and to make the final selection of which model to evaluate with the held-out test set.

 The number of samples was chosen to achieve reasonable error bars for the LER at the expected LER for each code distance.
 During development we use separate temporary development datasets to monitor the training of the networks and determine when to finish training.
 Evaluation on datasets of the above sizes is too expensive, particularly for larger code distances where examples are more expensive to evaluate, as well as requiring larger test sets to estimate error rates accurately.
 To achieve faster evaluation with sufficiently low standard error, we evaluate on data with much higher noise, for which the error rate is correspondingly higher and evaluation requires fewer samples.
 For the surface and colour codes we use $p=0.3\%$ and $p=0.25\%$ noise respectively.
 While improving performance on the high noise data is no guarantee of improving performance at the target 0.15\% noise level, this is a useful proxy which makes preliminary model comparison much less compute-intensive.